Dr. Luke Blaxill

 BIOGRAPHY

-My forthcoming Book 'The War of Words: the Language of British Electoral Politics, 1880-1914', which is based on my doctoral thesis (brief summary), explores how quantitative and qualitative text mining techniques originating from Corpus Linguistics can help meet this challenge.
-More specifically, I will demonstrate how the systematic computerised analysis of millions of words of text can lead to new insights and major revisions to historians' current understanding of British political language, which has thus far been based exclusively on manual reading and focused case studies.
+Much of my research to date has focused on a key methodological question.
+Namely, how historians can analyse huge multi-million word texts which are physically impossible to read in totality, for example general election campaigns in the late Victorian and Edwardian period, where an estimated billion words of platform speeches were delivered nationwide.
+My book, the War of Words, explores how quantitative and qualitative text mining techniques originating from Corpus Linguistics can help meet this challenge.
+More specifically, I demonstrate how the systematic computerised analysis of millions of words of text can lead to new insights and major revisions to historians' current understanding of British political language, which has thus far been based exclusively on manual reading and focused case studies.
+My other articles - for example on women in politics, the decline of the British Liberal Party, and the politics of Imperialism have been published in leading outlets such as the Historical Journal, Journal of Imperial and Commonwealth History, Journal of British Studies, and Twentieth Century British History.

 Outside of my role as a historian, I am best known as the author of the bestselling Alternative Guide to Postgraduate Funding, which has regularly appeared on TV and in newspapers.
 The Guide has sold 500,000 copies since it first appeared in 2009 and is licensed by most universities in the UK.